Digging into the Charter System: Has it Been Good for NASCAR?

-Prior to the 2016 season, NASCAR implemented the coveted charter system.
-Designed to reduce costs and guarantee that the top organizations in the sport would be a part of the field every week, it’s left some team owners scratching their heads, both positively and negatively.
+Prior to the 2016 season, NASCAR implemented a charter system for its Cup Series.
+The concept was a way to stabilize a wobbly financial outlook for teams after a series of layoffs and closures.
+Designed to cut costs, this system guaranteed that the top organizations in the sport would be a part of the field every week.

+In Feb.
+2016, NASCAR CEO Brian France met with team owners to discuss the long-term agreement.
+In the end, they settled on a nine-year deal in which 36 medallions were issued (four spots on the grid remain open for unchartered teams).

+A charter mandates that the respective car does not have to qualify on time.
+Their spot is secure for every race over a full, 36-race season provided the team simply shows up.
+The idea behind that was for sponsors of major programs to know for certain they’d have the car on track each week rather than a potential DNQ.

-Also, NASCAR reduced the Cup Series field from 43 entries down to 40, though the sport has rarely seen a full field in 2017.
-In the 71 Cup Series races since the beginning of 2016, 21 of them have not fielded a full field, 17 of which have been this season.
+At the time, NASCAR reduced the Cup Series field from 43 entries down to 40, though the sport has rarely seen a full field in 2017.
+In the 71 Cup Series races since the beginning of 2016, 21 of them have run less than 40 cars.
+17 of those events have come this season.

-That makes it all but a guarantee that if a team brings an open car to the racetrack, they are all-but in the race.
-There are, of course, certain races where the field will see more than 40 cars attempt to qualify — the Daytona 500, Coca-Cola 600, Brickyard 400 and a few others — all races where the race purse is higher.
+That makes it all but a guarantee if a team brings an open car to the racetrack, they are all-but-in the race.
+There are, of course, certain times where the field will see more than 40 cars attempt to qualify — the Daytona 500, Coca-Cola 600, Brickyard 400, and a few others.
+A higher race purse typically brings out the stragglers at the back end of the garage.

 But for teams that run an open car, what is there to win?
 What if 41 cars show up?
 Where can they find speed running on a low budget?

-Typically, Jay Robinson, Rick Ware and Ron Devine are the team owners that run at least one open car on a weekly basis.
+Typically, Jay Robinson, Rick Ware, and Ron Devine are the team owners that run at least one open car on a weekly basis.
 Carl Long has brought the No. 66 car to the track 11 times this year as well.
-The ultimate question would be, is the charter system working?
+Frontstretch polled them to find out the answer to a simple question: two years in, does this charter system work?

-“I think that it’s an area that we’re addressing and looking at really, really hard,” Devine, owner of BK Racing told Frontstretch regarding the system.
+“I think that it’s an area that we’re addressing and looking at really, really hard,” said Devine, owner of BK Racing when addressing how these four “open” spots affect charter value.
 “I think it’s something that takes a lot of thought.
-It’s the heritage of NASCAR, the openness of it, so it has a lot of positives to it.
+It’s the heritage of NASCAR, the openness of it, so it has a lot of positives.
 I think that a closed system probably is more valuable, but I also think there is a lot more to it than just yes and no. In general, I think it’s an area that a lot of people are looking at and it needs to be addressed.”

 “I think it’s harder to run a part-time team, to be honest with you,” Devine said.
 “It’s start-and-stop and that’s one of the reasons why we want to keep it going.
 It’s very disruptive to shut it down and then fire it back up.”